Selection Procedures in Competitive Admission: Introduction

 Finally, there is a literature on information intermediaries that study models where certifier(s) can disclose the quality of an agent, e.g., \citet{lizzeri1999, harbaugh_rasmusen2018,asseyer_weksler2024}.
-In a somewhat related context to this paper, there is also a literature that models education system as intermediaries \citep[][]{ostrovsky_schwarz2010,boleslavsky_cotton2015,bizzotto_vigier2024}.
-In the case where the agent is privately informed \citep[e.g.,][]{lizzeri1999, harbaugh_rasmusen2018}, selection into the certifier also play a key role in these papers.
+In a related context to this paper, there is also a literature that models education systems as intermediaries revealing information to a receiver \citep[][]{ostrovsky_schwarz2010,boleslavsky_cotton2015,bizzotto_vigier2024}.
+In the case where the agent is privately informed \citep[e.g.,][]{lizzeri1999, harbaugh_rasmusen2018}, selection into the certifier also plays a key role in these papers.
 These information design problems are however different as the intermediaries are not trying to select candidates but to collect a fee or reveal something about them.